jacomyma/mapping-controversies/_pages/tuto-2-1.md

 # Check the protocol

-Check that you have followed the protocol.
-You do not have to do the "ANNOTATE" part in this tutorial (nor the following).
-However, it is a good practice to feature the annotation in the protocol.
+Check that you have followed the protocol. **You do not have to do the "ANNOTATE" part** in this tutorial and those that come after, except the last one.
+Keep in mind, however, that featuring the annotation in the protocol is a good practice.

 # Next tutorial